 Marriage preparation guidelines

-Couples contemplating marriage in the Diocese of Jefferson City are encouraged to contact the pastor or pastoral administrator of the parish where they would like to marry six months prior to the desired date of the wedding.
+Couples contemplating marriage in the Diocese of Jefferson City are encouraged to contact the pastor or pastoral administrator of the parish where they would like to marry six months (minimum four months) prior to the desired date of the wedding.
 This notification is not to take place by way of a third party relative.

 - The pastor, parish administrator, or delegate, will meet with the couple to explain the marriage preparation process.

 - All Roman Catholics are required by church law to be married in a church building.
 To fulfill this expectation a Catholic must be a registered practicing member of a local parish, have received the sacrament of confirmation, and must be of legal age by church and state law.

 - Marriage preparation will include completing a relationship assessment instrument, e.g. FOCCUS, which assesses the couple’s communication skills in varying areas of their relationship, as well as surfacing attitudes about marriage and the Christian faith.
 The results of the assessment are discussed with the couple.